 Intracompany Transferees (LMIA-Exempt)

-Senior-level staff in corporations with a Canadian branch do not need to apply for an LMIA for transfer to Canada.
+Some senior-level staff in corporations with a Canadian branch may not need to apply for an LMIA for transfer to Canada.
 We advise clients on the steps necessary to transfer international executives to Canada—you may be eligible.
 To be eligible, the businesses and employee must meet certain criteria, including but not limited to factors related to the corporation relationship and worker’s experience and position.

 - Qualifying corporate relationships: Parent, subsidiary, branch, or affiliate